oscdoctest/Qi-Docs/docs/Qi_Types.rst

 The Sequential Data Store (SDS) stores streams of events and provides convenient ways to find and associate events.
 Events are stored in streams, called SdsStreams.
 An SdsType defines the shape or structure of the event in an SdsStream.

+.. contents:: Topics in this section:
+    :depth: 2

 SdsTypes can define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or they can define complex types using SdsTypes.
 You can define complex, nested types using the Properties